StefRuseva88/book-lib-ui-tests/README.md

 ## I. Writing Web UI Tests

-You are given a Web application (SPA) using JavaScript.
+The Web application **"Book Library"** (SPA) is using JavaScript.
 The application dynamically displays content based on user interaction and supports user profiles and CRUD operations using a REST service.

 ### 1. Application Specifications